GeorgeSolorio/essential-feed-case-study/README.md

 ```
 Given the customer doesn't have connectivity
-And there’s a cached version of the feed
+And there's a cached version of the feed
+And the cache is less than seven days old
 When the customer requests to see the feed
 Then the app should display the latest feed saved

+Given the customer doesn't have connectivity
+And there's a cached version of the feed
+And the cache is seven days old or more
+When the customer requests to see the feed
+Then the app should display an error message

 Given the customer doesn't have connectivity
 And the cache is empty